craigem/blog/content/posts/nix/starting-simple-hydra.md

     created deployment ‘5537e9ba-cabf-11e8-80d0-d481d7517abf’ ### This hash will differ for your machine 5537e9ba-cabf-11e8-80d0-d481d7517abf

-If that completes without error, you should the be able to issue the following command to `NixOps`:
+If that completes without error, you can then issue the following command to `NixOps`:

     $ nixops info -d simple_hydra
     Network name: simple_hydra